KennaSecurity/All_Samples/Open_Vuln_Score_History/readme.md

-# Open Vlunerablity Score Histoy
+# Open Vulnerability Score History

 This POC python script will generate a CSV (ovsh.csv) with the score history for any open CVE in your Kenna Environment.